JavierDiazV/JavierDiazV/README.md

 - 👋 Hi, I’m @JavierDiazV an Industrial Engineer from Chile, currently looking for a Job opportunity as a Data Analyst, local, remote or hopefully in Amsterdam.
-I am a data nerd searching for a data focused job, also I am a detailed and goal oriented professional with +8 years of experience in data analytics applied to Performance Control, Planning, Forecasting and Team management, navigating through Sales, call center and CRM  information, sometimes from Excel sheets, mostly from SQL servers and even a couple of times from a pile of paper.
+I am a data nerd searching for a data focused job, also I am a detailed and goal oriented professional with +8 years of experience in data analytics applied to Performance Control, Planning, Forecasting and Team management, navigating through Sales, Call Center and CRM  information, sometimes from Excel sheets, mostly from SQL servers and even a couple of times from a pile of paper.
 I have a passion for solving complex problems and for transforming data and presenting it.
 I love puzzles and I feel that every data analytics project is like one.
 I have another passion, I also love coffee culture, I had the opportunity of being an entrepreneur opening my first Specialty Coffee Shop, so I had to learn everything